Alan-Cha/autoX-article/README.md

 Next, we will assign it the `app.kubernetes.io/version` label (version label).
 AutoX will relaunch experiments when the version label changes.

 The purpose of this *version label check* is to ensure that AutoX does not relaunch experiments with every update to the trigger object.
-For example, AutoX should not relaunch experiments when only the `status` of the deployment changes.
+For example, AutoX should not relaunch experiments when only the `status` of a deployment changes.

 ```bash
 kubectl label deployment httpbin app.kubernetes.io/version=1.0.0